Bundeswehr remains under fire for far-right extremism | DW | 23.03.2021

 It would, however, be wrong to view the KSK as a "shadow army within the Bundeswehr," says Laabs.
 "But what we do have is a whole lot of shaky, poorly-led, young, far-right-leaning commando soldiers whose very existence is potentially in ruins.
 We should certainly keep an eye on what they do next."

 One big problem, says defense expert Hans-Peter Bartels, is the lack of proper rotation among the people serving in these units.
 Bartels entered the Bundestag in 1998 and served as Parliamentary Commissioner for the Armed Forces from 2015 to 2020.
-So, he was the person who soldiers could turn to.
+He was the person who soldiers could turn to.

 "The turnover times at the KSK are impossible.
 There are people who have been with the commando force virtually from day one.
 They've got no idea about what's going on anywhere else in the military," he argues.